termigator1359/Calamity-Boss-Guide/README.md

     * Even if pre-boss Alchemy Table was removed you can still spawn a boss and waddle into dungeon no problem.
     <div align="center"><iframe width="620" height="315" src="https://www.youtube.com/embed/tAyPsz-rSTg" frameborder="0" allowfullscreen></iframe></div>
+    * Don't actually try this, we're not responsible for ~~Ghost Leviathans~~ Eidolon Wyrms eating you the moment you enter dungeon.
     * Boots are mandatory for 90% of the fights.
     * __GET A HOOK ASAP.__
     * Warding isn't too bad at this stage, although more damage would be preferred.